Do Bees Have Knees?

 What Is The Origin Of The Phrase 'The Bee's Knees'?

-Nowadays we consider the term to mean ‘the best’, but it appears that it may not always have had this meaning.
+Nowadays we consider the term to mean something excellent or very good, but it appears it may not always have had this meaning.

-The Oxford English Dictionary states that as far back as 1797, the expression ‘bee’s knee’ was used in Britain to mean something small or insignificant, but there is no evidence that this is the source of the later term ‘bee’s knees’.
+The Oxford English Dictionary states that as far back as 1797, the expression ‘bee’s knee’ was used in Britain to mean something small or insignificant.

-Some say that it originated from “B’s and E’s” – meaning “the be-all and end-all” which, it is said is an allusion to Shakespeare’s use of the expression in Macbeth from 1605.
-In the famous play, Macbeth speaks these lines whilst contemplating assassinating King Duncan of Scotland so that he, Macbeth can then claim the throne.
-The words are:
+Some say that the expression originated from “B’s and E’s” – meaning “the be-all and end-all” which, it is said is an allusion to Shakespeare’s use of the expression in Macbeth from 1605.

-But I wonder whether this could really be related to ‘bee’s knees’?
+But I'm personally not convinced.
 Today we generally use the expression ‘be all and end all’ to suggest that something is not the only thing that matters, or even more casually it is used to hint that ‘the sky is not about to fall in’.

-There are other examples of the term being used in this way, i.e. as a means of deliberately misleading and befuddling someone with the reference to something that does not exist, such as asking a person to fetch striped paint or a sky hook.
+The expression was thus used as a means of deliberately misleading and befuddling someone, a little like asking a person to fetch striped paint or a sky hook.

 Even so, why the use of the expression in a particular context should have evolved to have an entirely different meaning, is not clear.

-The expression ‘bee’s knees’ became popular in the USA in the 1920s, and some suggest that its use is an allusion to the World Champion Charleston dancer Bee Jackson – hence ‘Bee’s knees’!
+The expression ‘the bee’s knees’ became popular in the USA in the 1920s, and some suggest that its use is an allusion to the World Champion Charleston dancer Bee Jackson – hence ‘Bee’s knees’!
+Could this be the point at which the term began to be associated with 'excellence'?

 It is thought that the cocktail was invented as a means of masking the poor smell and harsh taste of homemade gin (sometimes called ‘bathtub gin’) that was made as a means of circumventing the prohibition laws, and that occurred as a result of using poor quality grain alcohol.